 The narrow definition of the term ‘refugee’ means that those who cross national borders for reasons other than a well-founded fear of persecution (natural disasters, famine, the effects of climate change, and socio-economic deprivation) are not protected by refugee law.
 This category of displaced persons are of course protected by international human rights law but there are no specific legal instruments that address their unique situation, leaving them especially vulnerable to human rights violations including their right to education.

 Note: like some refugees, internally displaced persons (IDPs) have fled their homes because of emergencies.
 The distinction is that IDPs have not crossed national borders and remain under the protection of their own State.
 There is no convention for internally displaced persons (IDPs) equivalent to the 1951 Refugee Convention at international level, although there are Guiding Principles.
-But at the regional level, the African Union’s 2009 Convention for the Protection and Assistance of Internally Displaced Persons, stipulates: “States Parties shall provide internally displaced persons to the fullest extent practicable and with the least possible delay, with adequate humanitarian assistance, which shall include (…) education (…)” (Article 9(2)(b)).
+But at the regional level, the African Union’s Convention for the Protection and Assistance of Internally Displaced Persons (2009), stipulates: 'States Parties shall provide internally displaced persons to the fullest extent practicable and with the least possible delay, with adequate humanitarian assistance, which shall include (…) education (…)' (Article 9(2)(b)).

-For more information, see Right to Education Project’s page on Migrants, Refugees and IDPs.
+For more information, see Right to Education Initiative’s page on Migrants, Refugees and IDPs.

 International criminal law is based upon the principle of individual responsibility for international crimes, including war crimes, crimes against humanity, crimes of aggression and genocide.